DoobDev/Doob/PRIVACYPOLICY.md

     d) Role IDs' are stored for mute role purposes.

-    e) Overwatch Username, Platform, and Regions are all stored for using the http://ow-api.com/ in the `doob/owstats` command.
+    e) Overwatch Username, Platform, and Regions are all stored for using the http://ow-api.com/ in the `d!owstats` command.

-    f) Last.fm username is stored for using the Last.fm API in the `doob/fm` group of commands.
+    f) Last.fm username is stored for using the Last.fm API in the `d!fm` group of commands.

-    g) osu! username is stored for using the osu! api in the `doob/osu` command.
+    g) osu! username is stored for using the osu! api in the `d!osu` command.

 3) **Other than Discord, do we share your data with any 3rd parties?**
 No, we do not share data with any 3rd parties!